Spontifixus/am-e3dc/README.md

 Thanks to [@bvotteler](https://github.com/bvotteler/), who created [rscp-e3dc](https://github.com/bvotteler/rscp-e3dc), a Java implementation of the RSCP protocol.
 His code helped me remove the last bugs from my encryption implementation.

+Thanks also to [@rxhan](https://github.com/rxhan), who created [RSCPGui](https://github.com/rxhan/RSCPGui), a pretty cool application if you want to know what's going on in your E3/DC power station.
+Their code helped me a lot to understand how the RSCP protocol actually works.
+Also their application provides a much more complete RSCP tag list than the official documentation!

-Why "alphamarkus"?
+Why "*am*-e3dc"?
 I thought this account was named "Spontifixus"?
 You're right.
-But alphamarkus.de was what I named my first website - and I still go with this name for software projects.
+But alphamarkus.de was what I named my first website - and I still go with this name (or "am" for short) for software projects.